Right to sit in the United States: Legislation by jurisdiction

+Federal legislation

+There is no federal law requiring suitable seating for all workers.
+Qualifying disabled workers can request seating as a reasonable accommodation under the Americans with Disabilities Act.
+Pregnant workers can request seating under the federal Pregnant Workers Fairness Act.
+The Occupational Safety and Health Administration (OSHA) does not have a specific standard that requires that all workers be provided with suitable seating.
+OSHA permits states to develop their own occupational safety standards, as long as the standards are "at least as effective as" federal standards.

-Summary of legislation
+Summary of legislation by jurisdiction

+Note: in cases where it is unknown if the legislation has been repealed or is still active, a "No" under the column for gender neutrality indicates that the legislation was not gender neutral when first enacted.
+The bills may or may not have been updated to be gender neutral since they were passed.

 Alabama

+Alabama passed a suitable seating law for women workers in 1896.
+The suitable seating provision was recodified again in 1907, 1923, and 1940.

-First passed in 1907, Alabama's right to sit law for women workers was repealed on April 21, 2015.
+The suitable seating law for women workers was repealed on April 21, 2015.

 Alaska

-As of 1959, Alaska law stated that "Wherever possible women shall be seated at their work, with stools or chairs provided with a backrest and contribute to good posture; when required to stand at their work for prolonged periods, chairs shall be provided for their use during rest periods."
+As early as 1954, Alaska law stated that "Wherever possible women shall be seated at their work, with stools or chairs provided with a backrest and contribute to good posture; when required to stand at their work for prolonged periods, chairs shall be provided for their use during rest periods."

 Arizona

-Arizona first passed a right to sit law in 1912.
+Arizona passed a right to sit law in 1912.

 Arizona's General Construction Safety Code, 1957 prohibited women from working in mines, quarries, coal breakers, or other jobs that required standing.
 The law also stipulated that "Employers of females in any place or establishment must provide suitable seats, chairs, or benches and permit their use when females are not engaged in active duties."

+Arizona's law was repealed in 1973.
+The article heading for the repealed article was removed from the Arizona law code in 2006.

 Arkansas

-Arkansas first passed a suitable seating law for women workers in 1913.
+Arkansas passed a suitable seating law for women workers in 1913.
 The law stated that in any "manufacturing, mechanical, mercantile and other establishment where girls or women are employed, there shall be provided, and conveniently situated, seats sufficient to comfortably seat such girls or women, and during such times as they are not required by their duties to be upon their feet, they shall be allowed to use the seats."

 Arkansas's right to sit law for women workers was repealed in 1997.

 California

+California first enacted a suitable seating law for women workers in February, 1889.